ue22-p25/backend-flask-chatapp/04/README.md

 1. you direct your browser to `http://localhost:5001/front/users`
 1. which will call the `/api/users` endpoint
-1. which in turn will retrieve all users
+1. which in turn will retrieve all users from the DB
-1. and pass that list to the Jinja2 template
+1. and pass that list to the new **Jinja2 template** (the .j2 file)
 1. that will create one custom HTML element per user
 1. and return the full HTML page - with all users - back to the browser